chiched/solo-mvp/README.md

-This was created during my time as a student at Code Chrysalis

 ## Introduction

 This application was build because I was looking for a way of making it easier to remember and practice the difference commands in the terminal.
 Looking commands up and trying them out was cumbersome and I was looking for a way of having everything in the same place.
 So I created this app that will teach you the most used commands for terminal and git (though at this time not all commands are implemented).